Calendar of Events

 Here is information on COLEUS in our members collection.
 If you didn't get what you wanted in this year's plant sale, look for them next year.
 If there is one you especially like, let us know and we'll try to make more cuttings of it.
 If you prefer more than just a thumbnail view, see COLEUS IN THE YARD

-Click here, to see our "Member Recommended" List of Native Plants.
+Click here, to see our "Member Recommended" List of Native Plants, by sun and by shade.

 One native shrub that you may not know is snowberry.
 It provides nice dark green foliage spring through fall and white flowers tinged with pink in the spring.
 The real show is the waxy-white berries that give this bush its name and provide food for many species of game birds from fall into winter.
 The fruit, or berries, of the native snowberry, also known as ice apple, Symphoricarpus albus, is enjoyed by pheasant, grouse, quail and other birds as well.
 Symphoricarpos is a member of the Honeysuckle family, Caprifoliaceae.
 This genus of plants is known collectively as snowberry.
 S. albus (alba), common snowberry, is native to the eastern half of the United States.